matthew-brett/pydagogue/develop_windows.rst

 * A standard XP installation booted directly into (My Computer -> Properties) XP version 2002, service pack 3.
 * An XP running via Parallels_ on my Macbook Air with version 2002 SP3 also.
+* Windows 7 installed on a MacBook Air.

 ***********
 Basic setup